AnubhavChoudhery/cybersec-scanner/README.md

 2. Restart your backend application

-The proxy injection only activates when the module is imported and `ENABLE_MITM=1` is set.
+The proxy is only active when the module is imported.

 ## Configuration